-In the city centre sector there is considerable competition for road space between the various modes of transport of bus, tram, car, truck, bicycle and pedestrian.
-Only the widest streets have sufficient width to potentially accommodate all of these modes with their own appropriate space.
-Examples are Westmoreland Street and Pearse Street.
+In the city centre sector there is considerable competition for road space between the various modes of transport of bus, light rail, car, truck, bicycle and pedestrian.
+Only the widest streets have sufficient width to potentially accommodate all of these modes with their own appropriate space, e.g. Westmoreland Street.
 On most streets choices have to be made as to which mode should receive priority, if any, or more likely that all modes must share the space at a suitably low speed.